 We are the Borg – resistance is futile

-Many would be buyers are not very nimble when it comes to secure volumes of LNG.
+Many would-be buyers are not very nimble when it comes to securing volumes of LNG.
 No surprise here, as many are behaving like the BORG from Star Trek.
 We are the BORG – resistance is futile.
-But is that really a recipe for success?
+But is that a recipe for success?

 I just had a phone call with an old friend and we discussed the newest announcement about Trafigura and Sonangol teaming up and trading LNG globally.
 He was a bit puzzled on how Trafigura pulled off what so many others had failed to do but what’s so surprising about it?